sara-nl/clouddocs/UvA-course-20160615/MPI.markdown

 ### Time measurement hints

-In order to help measuring times, we can give you the hints in this section.
+In order to help measuring times, we can thought of the hints in this section.

 * You can use the `time` facility from `bash` to measure the time it takes to run a command, like: `time command`.
 It will return 3 lines via stderr with: overall time and the subparts for user time and system time.